Services And Facilities In Capital At COVID-19 Alert Level 2

 Ministry of Health guidelines for Alert Level 2 include:

-· Ensure you download and are using the Government’s COVID Tracer App and turn on Bluetooth and scan or manually register your details.
+- Ensure you download and are using the Government’s COVID Tracer App and turn on Bluetooth and scan or manually register your details.

 Compulsory contact tracing will be in place through the Government’s COVID-19 app or details will be collected at reception areas.

 Key information about facilities and services at Alert Level 2: